agilebits/onepassword-app-extension/README.md

 Since you will not have 1Password running within your iOS Simulator, it is important that you run on your device.

 If all goes well, The ACME app will launch and you'll be able to test the 1Password App Extension.
-The first time you attempt to access the 1Password extension you will need to enable it by tapping on the _More_ button in the activity sheet and then enable the _1Password_ item in the _Activities_ list.
+The first time you attempt to access the 1Password extension you will need to enable it by tapping on the _More_ button in the share sheet and then enable the _1Password_ item in the _Activities_ list.
 If the 1Password icons are missing, it likely means you do not have 1Password installed.

 Back in Xcode you can change the scheme to ACME Browser to test the web view filling feature.